Relishing winter in Duluth

 We've been to Duluth many times in winter.
 Once, a friend and I went up on a Thursday to get midweek rates at Spirit Mountain, which has long, undulating slopes and a spectacular view of St. Louis Bay and Canal Park.

 My favorite run was the Timber Cruiser, a mile-long intermediate run that winds to and fro through trees.
-My friend tried out the black-diamond Gandy Dancer and Bear Claw, while I practiced turns on the long, extra-wide Four Pipe, a great run for beginners.
+My friend tried out the black-diamond Gandy Dancer and Bear Claw, while I practiced turns on the long, extra-wide Four Pipe.

-We also saw a show at Renegade Theater Company, shopped at DeWitt-Seitz Marketplace on Canal Park and had dinner and wine flights at Bellisio's, under sponge-painted peach and brick walls and a wrap-around mural of the Italian countryside that made winter seem far away.
+We also saw a show at Renegade Theater Company, shopped at DeWitt-Seitz Marketplace on Canal Park and had dinner and wine flights at Bellisio's, under a wrap-around mural of the Italian countryside that made winter seem far away.

 One January, we rented a lakeside cottage on Park Point and got to town in time to ski the lighted trails at Lester Park.